 Leadore in Lemhi County, Idaho — The American West (Mountains)

 Topics and series.
-This historical marker is listed in these topic Native Americans • Roads & Vehicles • Settlements & Settlers.
-In addition, it is included in the Lewis & Clark Expedition series list.
+This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers • Wars, US Indian.
+In addition, it is included in the Idaho State Historical Society series list.

 Location.
-44° 40.842′ N, 113° 21.498′ W. Marker is in Leadore, Idaho, in Lemhi County.
-Marker is at the intersection of South Railroad Street (State Highway 28) and Old Idaho 28 (State Highway 29), on the right when traveling east on South Railroad Street.
-Touch for map.
-Marker is at or near this postal address: 115 South Railroad Street, Leadore ID 83464, United States of America.
+44° 48.84′ N, 113° 16.326′ W. Marker is in Leadore, Idaho, in Lemhi County.
+Marker can be reached from State Highway 29 at milepost Touch for map.
+Marker is in this post office area: Leadore ID 83464, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
 Before the Roads (approx. 10.1 miles away); Sacajawea (Memorial Area) (approx. 13.7 miles away); Sacajawea Memorial Area (approx. 13.7 miles away); The Beginning of the "Endless Missouri" (approx. 13.7 miles away in Montana); "Most Distant Fountain" of the Mighty Missouri (approx. 13.7 miles away in Montana); Crossing the Great Divide (approx. 14 miles away); From Route ...
 To Road (approx. 14 miles away); Lemhi Pass (approx. 14.3 miles away).